illohdi/illohdi.github.io/_pages/about.md

 * Vanderbilt University
   * BS Biomedical Engineering
   * Expected Graduation: May 2025

+## Work Experience
+* AbbVie
+   * Combination Product Development Inter (Systems Engineering)
+   * Chicago, Illinois
+   * May 2025 - August 2025

 ## Technical Skills

 Dike has learned and continues to learn how to operate various computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Dike has experience with the following additive manufacturing technologies:

 * Fused Filament Fabrication (FFF)